Food Truck Industry Trends and Statistics in 2025

 Labor shortages are still impacting the restaurant industry as we discussed previously.
 But restaurant technology, like Toast POS, is serving a critical support role for restaurants and food trucks this year.
 Innovative features like QR codes, mobile apps, and offline mode streamline the ordering process for employees and customers alike.

-In our most recent Restaurant Trends Report, we saw that most restaurants using Toast completed 4.5% more transactions for each employee hour worked in 2021 vs. 2020 — automation from POS systems and mobile and online ordering make restaurant operations far more efficient, while also improving the dining experience.
+In a Restaurant Trends Report, we saw that most restaurants using Toast completed 4.5% more transactions for each employee hour worked in 2021 vs. 2020 - automation from POS systems and mobile and online ordering make restaurant operations far more efficient, while also improving the dining experience.

 Restaurant technology was a crucial feature during the pandemic and following.
 POS systems and their automated processes helped address a wide range of issues that restaurants were facing – keeping customer communication effortless and quick.